pwncollege/linux-luminarium/commands/touch/DESCRIPTION.md

 Of course, _you_ can also create files!
-There are several ways to do this, but and we'll look at a simple command here.
+There are several ways to do this, but we'll look at a simple command here.
 You can create a new, blank file by _touching_ it with the `touch` command:

 ```